manthrishivaji/sentiment_bert_finetune/README.md

 ## Features

-✅ Sentiment analysis (Positive/Negative/Neutral).
+- ✅ Sentiment analysis (Positive/Negative/Neutral).
-✅ REST API with FastAPI.
+- ✅ REST API with FastAPI.
-✅ Interactive UI with Gradio.
+- ✅ Interactive UI with Gradio.
-✅ Fully containerized using Docker.
+- ✅ Fully containerized using Docker.
 <!-- ✅ Cloud deployment-ready. -->

+### Note : I did fine tune on notebook and pushed to HF-hub.For project I downloaded the model from hub.